 and that defenses towards other s (with particular toxins) is increased.

 We also found support for the hypothesis that responses to the stressors in terms of survival and fecundity are host genotype dependent.
 These results are in accordance with the literature as responses to cyanobacteria (e.g., Lemaire et al. 2012; Macke et al., 2017) and parasites (e.g., Decaestecker et al., 2003, 2007) in Daphnia are generally considered to be genotype dependent.
 In contrast, genotype effects on the interaction between stressors are not often documented.
-One other study, investigated the effect of an insecticide and a parasite on two D. magna genotypes.
+One other study investigated the effect of an insecticide and a parasite on two D. magna genotypes.
 They showed that the interaction between the two stressors differed between the genotypes (De Coninck et al., 2013).
 Daphnia genotypes differ in their selective capacities to take up bacteria (Macke et al., 2017; Frankel-Bricker et al., 2020; Callens et al., 2020; Bulteel et al., 2021), which can in turn result in different responses to the stressor treatments.
 Some Daphnia genotypes will be highly selective, and for example take up bacteria that help in the protection against toxic cyanobacteria, while other Daphnia genotypes will be less selective and will randomly take up bacterial strains from the environment.
 Interestingly, Houwenhuyse et al. (2021) showed a local adaptation effect for this response, with genotypes selecting more consistently for the same bacterial strains upon sympatric microbial exposure, which was not the case if bacterial strains of the microbiome were allopatric.

 In conclusion, single exposure to the stressor treatments, negatively impacted the observed performance traits.
 Survival, fecundity and body size of the Daphnia were negatively impacted by the exposure to a cyanobacterium, while the oomycete-like infection only negatively impacted Daphnia body size.
 The impact of the combined exposure to both stressors was microbiome mediated for survival and fecundity.
 The stressors acted antagonistically on Daphnia survival, but only when they were exposed to a laboratory microbial inoculum (and not when they were exposed to a natural microbial inoculum).
 For fecundity, no antagonistic interaction could be detected.
 Our finding that the microbial inoculum can change the interaction type between the two biotic stressors tested, suggests that the gut microbiome may be an important determinant to consider in future studies to understand the occurrence of stressor interaction patterns.